 After years of working on themes and helping our clients, I have come to the conclusion that I need more control over the columns.

 Let’s face the truth – ROW layouts sucks!
 Yes, the default ones and yes, you can do it right but you must dive into custom layouts and make it from scratch.
 Let’s begin.

 2.1 Choose default layout and change responsive options

-In my example, I used the more complex example.
+In my example, I used a more complex example.
 Let’s start with the default (1/4 + 4/6 + 1/6) layout.
 I added content only to the middle column (4/6) and both other columns were only to simulate nice margins.

 On high resolution, it looked pretty nice, but unfortunately, on the lower resolution it was not so good:

 2.2 Remember!
 Start from 1/1 width and change only the Responsiveness sizes